gmaccario/open-weather-app/README.md

 cd app
 cp .env.example .env
 ```
-Edit .env and add replace <YOUR-APP-ID> with your Open Weather Map app id.
+Edit .env and replace <YOUR-APP-ID> with your Open Weather Map app id.

 Open http://localhost on your browser.